 12.1.
-Where an overpayment of salary arises, for example, as a result of the late keying of sick leave absences, the overpayment will be recovered in full directly following notification to OLCS/ETB from a teacher's future salary payment.
+Where an overpayment of salary arises, for example, as a result of the late notification of sick leave absences, the overpayment will be recovered in full from the employee's future salary payment.

-13. Referral of Teachers to the OHS
+13. Referral to the OHS

-- 13.1 The employer has a duty under Section 8 of the Safety, Health and Welfare at Work Act 2005 to "ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees".
+- The employer has a duty under Section 8 of the Safety, Health and Welfare at Work Act 2005 to "ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees".
 The OHS is in place to assist the employer in carrying out this duty.
-The employer must therefore refer the teacher to the OHS, for the purpose of an independent assessment, where reasonable concerns exist as to the capacity of the teacher to undertake his/her duties in a manner that is safe for both the teacher and students.
-The OHS Provider, as contracted by the Department, is the sole recognised provider of independent medical advice for teachers and employers.
-It is a requirement of the sick leave scheme that all participants and beneficiaries of that scheme abide by the medical assessment of the OHS. - 13.2 The employer in making a referral should follow the OHS Standard Operating Procedures Manual. - 13.3 The criteria for the referral of teachers to the OHS are as follows: - Non-discretionary: any teacher on sick leave who has 4 weeks (28 days) continuous or cumulative sick leave absence in a 12 month rolling period of teaching service. - Discretionary: Teachers about whom the employer has reasonable concerns relating to their medical fitness for work. - 13.4 The teacher is required to cooperate and engage with the OHS.
-While many assessments will not require attendance, it is a matter for the OHS to decide in what circumstances a teacher may be required to attend for medical assessment and/or arrange for the transmission to the OHS (by the teacher's attending doctor) of a comprehensive doctor-to-doctor report.
+The employer must therefore refer the employee to the OHS, for the purpose of an independent assessment, where reasonable concerns exist as to the capacity of the employee to undertake his/her duties.
+The OHS Provider, as contracted by the Department, is the sole recognised provider of independent medical advice for employees and employers.
+It is a requirement of the sick leave scheme that all participants and beneficiaries of that scheme abide by the medical assessment of the OHS. - 13.2 The employer in making a referral should follow the Occupational Health Service for Clerical Officers and Caretakers employed in National Schools under the